juinnlau2/FullyExternalCS2/README.md

 dotnet run
 ```

+# Must be built by using dotned 8

 ### Help

 If you have issues or have questions, check out the Issues section of the GitHub project page.